GustavoCoutino/odin-recipes/README.md

 # odin-recipes
-The Odin Project - odin recipes assignment
+This is the odin-recipes assignment from The Odin Project

+I'll come back in the future to add better CSS styling